andrewdavidmackenzie/libproc-rs/README.md

 ## Enter the matrix
 If you want to test locally as much of the test matrix as possible (different OS and versions of rust), that you can use `make matrix`.
-On macos, if you have `act` installed, it will use it to run the linux part of the matrix.
+On macOS, if you have `act` installed, it will use it to run the linux part of the matrix.

-### Macos: clang detection and header file finding
+### macOS: clang detection and header file finding
-Newer versions of `bindgen` have improved the detection of `clang` and hence macos header files.
+Newer versions of `bindgen` have improved the detection of `clang` and hence macOS header files.
 If you also have llvm/clang installed directly or via `brew` this may cause the build to fail saying it cannot find `libproc.h`.
-This can be fixed by setting `CLANG_PATH="/usr/bin/clang"` so that `bindgen` detects the Xcode version and hence can fidn the correct header files.
+This can be fixed by setting `CLANG_PATH="/usr/bin/clang"` so that `bindgen` detects the Xcode version and hence can find the correct header files.

 # Other docs
 * [Reference docs](doc/References.md) used to build and document libproc-rs